June 28, 2017

 Before cheap sensors, water pumps broke and latrines filled and people simply quit using them.
 Maintenance crews did not know there was a problem unless they received a call or sent teams into the often remote areas where the technology was delivered.
 Now, pumps, stoves, bridges, farms, homes and just about anything that can take a sensor can report on itself wirelessly.
 Designers can learn how people use their products and they can make adjustments to improve performance.
 Pumps that break and power stations that fail can alert repair crews instantly.

-This is a sample of some of the promising applications of remote sensing in global development.
+This is a sample of some of the promising applications of remote sensing solutions in global development.

 SweetSense lost an opportunity when it forewent the name “Sixth Sense,” because that sums up its role in technology for global development.
 The company’s low-cost sensors add a dose of magical remote-monitoring awareness to products from bridges to kitchen stoves.